 My opera ticket cost me 10 EUR for a very good seat.
 There are entrance fees to the largest museums but they are affordable to most foreigners.

-Getting around in Kiev is very easy.
+Getting around in Kyiv is very easy.
 Street sign are in Cyrillic and Latin letters, people are friendly and they speak English.
 Local transport on bus and metro is both easy and cheap.
-Uber is present in Kiev and I used their service on a couple of occasions with no complaints.
+Uber is present in Kyiv and I used their service on a couple of occasions with no complaints.

 Some readers are conscious about their personal safety.
-To this I would just say that Kiev seems to be a lot better than many other European big cities (which again are a world apart from the North American ones).
-Being a country in an actual civil war, Kiev looked surprisingly demilitarised.
+To this I would just say that Kyiv seems to be a lot better than many other European big cities (which again are a world apart from the North American ones).
+Being a country in an actual civil war, Kyiv looked surprisingly demilitarised.
 Last year in Brussels, I had quite the opposite impression.

-From Kiev I continued my trip to Minsk for the remainder of my Easter holiday.
+From Kyiv I continued my trip to Minsk for the remainder of my Easter holiday.